RCIC-UCI-Public/website-rcic/docs/source/slurm/slurm.rst

 the following information:

 * PI name and UCINetID
-* Names and UCINetIDs of the researchers, graduate students or other collaborators to add to the account.
+* Name and UCINetID of the researchers, graduate students or other collaborators to add to the account.
 They will be be able to charge CPU hours to the  lab account.

 ..  * Optional: names of  *account coordinators*.
 Account coordinators are lab members who will able to manage the group